Idukki

 Paid influencer content requires FTC disclosure ("#ad", "Paid partnership").
 Organic UGC reposted by the brand also requires disclosure of the brand-creator relationship if material: gift, discount, or future paid relationship.
 The discipline overlaps with rights management.

-The "UGC vs influencer" framing is false-choice in 2026.
-The brands compounding share use all three creative types deliberately, matched to funnel stage and KPI.
-The brands losing share over-index on one (usually macro-influencer because it's visible) and miss the cost-per-conversion advantage that organic UGC delivers.
+The "UGC vs influencer" framing is a false choice in 2026.
+The brands compounding share run all three creative types on purpose, matched to funnel stage and KPI.
+The brands losing share over-index on one (usually macro, because it is the most visible) and quietly forfeit the cost-per-conversion advantage organic UGC was handing them.

 Median PDP CVR lift